 This is a big one.
 Learn to be constantly aware of your surroundings, which sounds a lot easier than it really is.
 As with anything though, the more you practice the better you get.
 Here are some tips to improve your situational awareness:

 - Identify items that are near you, and then categorize them.
 For example — the bar in the restaurant could be cover for an active shooter, and the salt could be used as a weapon to throw in an aggressor’s eyes.
-This technique can be used everywhere, including your home.
+This technique can be used everywhere, including in your home.
 If you know where everything is supposed to be, it will be much easier to tell if something is out of place — tipping you off if someone has broken in, for instance.

 - Know your entrances and exits.
 Any time you enter a building, or a room, note the entrances and exits.
 This will give you valuable information should anything happen and you need to make a quick escape.
 For example, if there’s a fire, you don’t want to scramble looking for an exit at the last minute.

 - Analyze the people around you.
-Learn to watch those around you in day to day life.
+Learn to watch those around you in day-to-day life.
 Look for nervousness, agitation, and other emotions on display that could be a potential warning sign.
 This is a great skill to develop as it can make you aware of dangers before they become imminent, such as someone following you.

 Get a USEFUL Hobby